Gastronomy Steinernes Hütt'l, hut

 Description

-Nestled in the southern slope of the Wetterstein Mountains, the rustic Steinerne Hüttl lives up to its name at an altitude of 1,925 meters: The alpine farm (dairy cows) built from massive rock blocks offers guests a hearty snack and breathtaking views from the cozy sun terrace during the summer months (July to September).
-Near the alpine hut, one can also ascend the Zugspitze via the “Gatterl”, the highest mountain in Germany at 2,967 meters.
-The Steinerne Hüttl is also an ideal base camp for extensive hikes through the Wetterstein Mountains.
-Particularly popular are Bike & Hike Tours, where the bike is left at the Tillfussalm and one hikes from there along a path to the hut.
-Keep your eyes open at the alpine farm, as you may spot local marmots here.
+Embedded in the southern flank of the Wetterstein Mountains, the rustic Steinernes Hüttl lives up to its name at an altitude of 1,925 meters: The alpine hut built from massive rock blocks (dairy cows) offers guests a hearty snack and breathtaking views from the cozy sun terrace during the summer months (mid-June to mid-September).
+Not far from the hut, one can also ascend the Zugspitze via the "Gatterl," standing at 2,967 meters.
+Bike & Hike Tours are particularly popular, where the bike remains at the Tillfussalm, and one then hikes on a trail to the hut.
+Keep your eyes open at the alpine pasture, as local marmots can often be spotted here.

 STARTING POINT

-The starting point for the alpine hut is located directly at the paid Salzbach Parking Lot in the Leutascher Gaistal and can also be easily reached via public regional transport from Seefeld and Leutasch (stop Gaistal/Salzbach).
-Alternatively, the hut can be accessed from Ehrwald, with a mountain railway available if desired.
+The starting point for the alpine hut is located directly at the paid Salzbach parking lot in the Leutascher Gaistal and is easily accessible via public regional transport from Seefeld and Leutasch (bus stop Gaistal/Salzbach).
+Alternatively, the hut can also be reached from Ehrwald, with the cable car included upon request.

 SUMMER TOURS

-• To the Steinerne Hüttl.
-A beautiful hike from the starting point at the Salzbach parking lot along the Ganghoferweg to the Gaistalalm and further to the Tillfussalm.
-Above the Tillfussalm, a steep path leads to the Steinerne Hüttl.
-Alternatively, bike along the Leutascher Ache to the Tillfussalm and continue on foot from there.
+• To Steinernes Hüttl.
+A beautiful hike from the starting point at Salzbach parking lot over the Ganghoferweg to Gaistalalm and further to Tillfussalm.
+Above Tillfussalm, steep ascent on a trail to Steinernes Hüttl.
+Alternatively, bike along the Leutascher Ache to Tillfussalm and then continue on foot.

 To the Bike & Hike Tour

 • High Alpine Hike.
-A moderately difficult circular hike through the alpine paradise in Gaistal.
-Included: Wettersteinhütte, Wangalm, Rotmoosalm, Steinerne Hüttl, Tillfussalm, Gaistalalm, and Hämmermoosalm.
+Moderately strenuous loop hike through the alpine paradise in Gaistal.
+Included: Wangalm, Rotmoosalm, Steinernes Hüttl, Tillfussalm, Gaistalalm, and Hämmermoosalm.

 To the hike